oriontransfer/PL0-Language-Tools/README.md

 Recent development adds several new compiler targets.
 I'm interested in the possibility of cross compiling PL/0 to other languages; most of my work on this targets this.

-The primary target at this point is [Parable](http://forthworks.com/parable), which is a stack oriented, concatenative language.

-It will eventually have target compilers for Retro and ANS FORTH as well.
-Other target compilers may be added in the future.
+I (Charles) am working on cross compilers for several stack based languages, including Retro, Parable, and ANS FORTH.

 ## License

 Copyright, 2012, by Samuel G. D. Williams. <http://www.codeotaku.com>
 Copyright, 2012, by Michal J Wallace. <http://www.michaljwallace.com/>
-Copyright, 2012, 2016, by Charles Childers <http://forthworks.com/>
+Copyright, 2012, 2016, 2017 by Charles Childers <http://forthworks.com/>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal